 “I would like to take the opportunity to thank all the contributors for realizing an excellent series of articles,” says Dr. Goffi.
 “A special thank you goes to the Editor of Architecture and Culture, Prof. Suzanne Ewing from the University of Edinburgh, for her generous support and to Sarah Ablett, Production Team Leader with Routledge, for seeing the issue all the way into production.”

 Dr. Suzanne Ewing writes: “This special issue brings to the fore the situated complexities of documents of architectural production, and their after-lives, when reassessing ‘the archive’ and archival practices is an expanding and increasingly urgent subject.
 It is a timely assemblage that continues to weave some of Architecture and Culture’s threads of concern: for disciplinary practices and their associated techniques, objects and politics; the hidden mechanisms in architecture and design; architecture and the spaces of information that are at stake in contemporary research and architectural work.

-A parallel publication to the journal, the Routledge Companion to Architectural Drawings and Models: From Translating to Archiving, Collecting and Displaying, authored by Goffi, is forthcoming in February 2022.
+A parallel publication to the journal, The Routledge Companion to Architectural Drawings and Models: From Translating to Archiving, Collecting and Displaying, authored by Goffi, is forthcoming in May 2022.